New-Horizons-SPM/scanbot/docs/web-app-test.md

 ### Nanonis V5 Simulator
 1. Open the Nanonis V5 Simulator
-2. In the 'Current' module, change the Gain to LN 10^9
+2. In the 'Current' module, change the Gain to LN 10^9. <strong>If your version of the simulator does not have this setting you can ignore this step.</strong>
 <br>![CurrenModule](./testing/gain109.png)<br>
 3. In the Z-Controller module, turn on the Controller.
 Ensure the tip is 'tunnelling' at the correct setpoint.
 <br>